Keep Massachusetts Beautiful

 Talking Trash & Recycling

-To help educate Massachusetts residents and local businesses about what should go in their recycling bins and what should go in their trash bins, KMB offers a FREE Talking Trash & Recycling presentation via Zoom for communities and businesses located in Massachusetts.
+To help educate Massachusetts residents and local businesses about what should go in their recycling bins and what should go in their trash bins, KMB offers the Talking Trash & Recycling presentation via Zoom or in poerson for communities and businesses located in Massachusetts.

-The Talking Trash & Recycling program is a virtual, interactive presentation that teaches Massachusetts residents about the best ways to manage trash and recyclables at home, work, or school.
-We also review MassDEP’s RecycleSmartMA program and how it helps residents find answers to their recycling questions.
-This program is funded by a grant from MassDEP and is delivered at no cost to communities or businesses!
+The Talking Trash & Recycling program is an interactive presentation that teaches Massachusetts residents about the best ways to manage trash and recyclables at home, work, or school.
+The program reviews MassDEP’s RecycleSmartMA program and how it helps residents find answers to their recycling questions.

 The Talking Trash & Recycling program is delivered in about 45 minutes, with 15-30 additional minutes for questions and answers at the end of each session.
 We customize each presentation to ensure it matches up with the type of trash and recycling programs in the host community.